 Disclaimer: May not represent the performance of all traditional materials, manufacturers, processes, treatments, installations, system types, geographic locations, practices or other conditions.

-Sewer Lids corrode from Hydrogen Sulfide gas exposure, water and salt, destroying the iron strength properties.
+Some sewer lids corrode from Hydrogen Sulfide gas exposure, water and salt, which can lead to cover failure in harsh environments.
 Improvements in stormwater infiltration prevention have made sewage less dilute, and H2S more concentrated.
 Fats, Oils, and Grease (FOG) in grease traps also contribute to severe H2S production.
 H2S is converted to sulfuric acid by bacteria in the sewer system.

 "...the total annual estimated direct cost of corrosion in the U.S. is a staggering $276 billion" Source: “Corrosion Costs and Preventive Strategies in the United States,” U.S. Federal Highway Administration (FHWA), PUBLICATION NO. FHWA-RD-01-156

-During a replacement, city workers observed that the cover support on the frame had entirely corroded away realizing why it was "sinking."
+During a replacement, city workers observed that this traditional cover support on the frame had entirely corroded away revealing why it was "sinking."